kellykochanski/rescal-snow/README.md

 Rescal-snow is distributed under the GNU GPL 3.0 license; all contributions must be made under this license or a later version.

 ## 6. Contributors
+Rescal-snow branched off of ReSCAL (v1.6) in 2016, and continues to use the ReSCAL backend for the cellular automaton and lattice gas models.
+This history is described in [NEWS.md](NEWS.md) and the original code is available on branch `rescal-1.6`.
+Ongoing ReSCAL development is described at [http://www.ipgp.fr/~rozier/rescal/rescal.html](http://www.ipgp.fr/~rozier/rescal/rescal-fr.html) (the English version of this website is updated less regularly than the French).
+Our code is no longer easily compatible with ReSCAL, as we have removed features, unused code, and dependencies that were not related to wind-blown snow and reduced performance on high-performance computing systems.
+We are adopting a small fraction of new ReSCAL features on a case-by-case basis depending on their relevance to wind blown snow.

 See [AUTHORS.md](AUTHORS.md).

 ## 7. License